Daozhen Gelao and Miao Autonomous County: Geography

 Daozhen Gelao and Miao Autonomous County is located in northern Guizhou province.
 Daozhen Gelao and Miao Autonomous County shares a border with Chongqing on the north, Zheng'an County on the southwest, and Wuchuan Gelao and Miao Autonomous County on the southeast.
 The county has a combined area of 2156 km2, of which 2111 km2 is land and 45 km2 is covered by water.

 Climate

 Daozhen Gelao and Miao Autonomous County is in the subtropical humid monsoon climate zone, with an average annual temperature of 16.9 C, total annual rainfall of 926.8 mm, a frost-free period of 270 days and annual average sunshine hours in 1059.9 hours.

 Rivers

 There are 45 rivers and streams in the county.
 The major rivers are Furong River (芙蓉江), Mei River (梅江), Sanjiang River (三江), and Luolong River (洛龙河).

 Mountains

 There are more than 26 mountains over 1000 m above sea level in Daozhen Gelao and Miao Autonomous County.
 Mazhuayan (麻抓岩) is the highest point in the county, which, at 1939.9 m above sea level.
-The second highest point in the tcounty is Mopanshi (磨盘石) which stands 1934.1 m above sea level.
+The second highest point in the county is Mopanshi (磨盘石) which stands 1934.1 m above sea level.